Azure/azure-powershell/src/ResourceManager/Network/Commands.Network/help/New-AzVpnClientRootCertificate.md

 ```
 PS C:\> $Text = Get-Content -Path "C:\Azure\Certificates\ExportedCertficate.cer"
 PS C:\> $CertificateText = for ($i=1; $i -lt $Text.Length -1 ; $i++){$Text[$i]}
-PS C:\> $Certificate = New-AzureRmVpnClientRootCertificate -PublicCertData $CertificateText -Name "ContosoClientRootCertificate"
+PS C:\> $Certificate = New-AzVpnClientRootCertificate -PublicCertData $CertificateText -Name "ContosoClientRootCertificate"
 ```

 This example creates a client root certificate and store the certificate object in a variable named $Certificate.
-This variable can then be used by the **New-AzureRmVirtualNetworkGateway** cmdlet to add a root certificate to a new virtual network gateway.
+This variable can then be used by the **New-AzVirtualNetworkGateway** cmdlet to add a root certificate to a new virtual network gateway.
 The first command uses the **Get-Content** cmdlet to get a previously exported text representation of the root certificate; that text data is stored in a variable named $Text.
 The second command then uses a for loop to extract all the text except for the first line and the last line, storing the extracted text in a variable named $CertificateText.
-The third command uses the **New-AzureRmVpnClientRootCertificate** cmdlet to create the certificate, storing the created object in a variable named $Certificate.
+The third command uses the **New-AzVpnClientRootCertificate** cmdlet to create the certificate, storing the created object in a variable named $Certificate.

 ## PARAMETERS